-According to the class schedule, students will enjoy a light breakfast (8:15 - 8:45) in the morning and a light snack mid-morning (10:30 - 11:05).
+According to the class schedule, students will have breakfast (7:25 - 8:05 provided by school)in the morning, lunch from home (10:13 - 10:28), and a snack (12:19 - 12:30).
 Homeroom teachers will inform parents of their preferences for snack items.
 Suggested individual snack items are cucumbers, carrots, fruits, raisins, or other healthy snacks.
 In the event that any student in a given class has a severe reaction or allergy to a specific food, restrictions may be placed on that food item.
 Please do not send anything with peanut butter in it, due to someone may be allergic to it!